Technology Can Replace Some Things (But Not Everything) In The Classroom

 6. I also didn’t explore how and/or why technology might be perceived to improve or not improve any of these practices, artifacts, or ideas.
 That would be a book.
 I did give an example or two for each just to clarify what I meant.
 I’m often asked for research or data to support my claims in posts like these.
 I did not support each of these claims with research and data.
 I intended for this thinking to promote conversation and thinking–maybe even research that could produce data–that might eventually improve teaching and learning.

 7. Obviously, even the word ‘technology’ is relative.
-The use of modern plastics and metals are ‘technology.’
+The use of modern plastics and metals is ‘technology.’
 Electricity is technology.
 Clean water requires technology.
 And so on.

 What Technology Can Replace In The Classroom